5 Bedtime Solutions To Soothe A Busy Mind

-Here are 5 sleep tools I use that you might like to try on those nights where your mind has other plans.
+The following are 5 bedtime solutions I use which you might like to try out on those nights where your mind is busy making other plans.

 1. Lavender oil and diffuser

-If you read any article about sleep hygiene, you will see that creating an inviting sleep environment is important.
+If you read an article about sleep hygiene, you will see that creating an inviting sleep environment is important.
 Before I even get into bed, I get my environment ready.

 The worst part of insomnia for me is when you begin to develop sleep anxiety, and just the mere sight of your bed fills you with dread.
 For this reason, making my bedroom relaxing and inviting is my first priority